coveo/coveo-search-ui-samples/README.md

 ## Setup

 1. Fork / clone the repository.
-2. `npm install` at the top of the repository.
+2. `yarn` at the top of the repository to install dependencies.
 3. `npm run watch` at the top of the repository.
 4. Open `./docs/Index.html` in a browser.
 You should get a working, standard search page.
 Change the HTML file to test different components.